Collection Holders are invited to apply for a bursary of up to £400 once per year to help improve their National Plant Collections.

 The closing date for applications is the 13th February 2022.

 There are many other sources of funding for horticulturalists and collection holders, covering activities including research, study, travel or gaining new skills

-The RHS has a quarterly bursary, which can fund plant expeditions, study tours, voluntary work placements, taxonomic research and conference attendance.
+The RHS has a quarterly bursary, which can fund study tours, voluntary work placements, taxonomic research and conference attendance.
 They also have bursaries to support botanic art and exhibitors at RHS flower shows.
-More details here.
+Check the RHS website for details.